ncatlab/nlab-content/pages/15942.md

 * Nov.
 18, 2014: Examples of prefactorization algebras from field theories by Thomas.
 CG: Chap 4-5.

 * Nov.
 25, 2014: An introduction to operads by Malte.
+LV: Part 2.

 * Dec.
 2, 2014: Factorization algebra by Dennis.
 CG: Chap 6-7.